neogcamp/mockBee/website/docs/configuration.md

 ];
 ```

 In this way, now the Products and it's attributes is configured.
-On making corresponding GET request, we can now get the customized data.
+On making corresponding GET request, you can now get the customized data.

 ### A bit into `server.js`